 - First, the pumping of hot water from the underground reservoirs under high pressure through a well begins.

 - As the water reaches the surface, the applied pressure is dropped, which turns the water into steam.

 - This steam then spins a turbine that connects to the electricity generator.

-- Further, the steam cools down in a cooling tower and liquifies back to the water.
+- Further, the steam cools down in a cooling tower and liquifies back into the water.

-- The cooled water is forced back into the surface of the earth to begin the process.
+- The cooled water is forced back into the earth’s surface to begin the process.

 2. Geothermal Heating Pumps

 The major use of the Geothermal heating pump is for heating or cooling homes and buildings.
-Heat pumps transfer heat by pumping water or a refrigerant through looping pipes below the surface of the earth, where the temperature is 50 to 60 degrees Fahrenheit.
+Heat pumps transfer heat by pumping water or a refrigerant through looping pipes below the earth’s surface, where the temperature is 50 to 60 degrees Fahrenheit.

 - At first, the water or a refrigerant transfers through the looping pipes system.

 - During cold weather, the water or the refrigerant heats up while traveling through the loop that is buried underground.